 I just don't know where to start.
 October was the busiest month ever at Kenyon Hall Farm.
 We grew more pumpkins, welcomed more visitors, sold more pumpkins, carved more pumpkins, wheeled more barrows and ate more chocolate apples than ever before.
-We smashed all our records - not just for pumpkin season, but for any season.
-Since 1500-and-something.
+We smashed all our records - not just for a pumpkin season, but for any season.
+Since we started in 1978.

 I can't let all that pass without comment.
 But after a month of relentless pumpkining and minimal sleep (I call it pumpkinsomina) my brain doesn't seem to fancy this final task: the write-up.
 So you'll be pleased to hear that I'll be keeping this brief!
 A quick look at how we did and a nod towards next year...